MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - **Requirements**: Detailed requirements that must be met, organized by category.
     - **Success Criteria**: Measurable outcomes, assumptions, and out-of-scope items.

-1. Use the **spec.md** file to verify that key requirements (from your stakeholder requirements document) are captured under the Requirements section.
+1. Review the **spec.md** file and verify that key requirements (from your stakeholder requirements document) are captured under the Requirements section.

     For example, you should see requirements related to: